How to Remove a Yelp Review Hurting Your Business (For Free)

 - Tell your happy customer how important positive reviews are to your business

 - Quote other positive reviews you’ve gotten on Yelp

 - Include a link directly to your Yelp page (in case they want to visit it)

-For help getting lots of positive reviews, check out our web app’s free trial.
+For help getting lots of positive reviews, check out our yelp review management app’s free trial.
 It automates the process of reaching out to customers and pre-screening, making it super easy and saving you a lot of time and manual effort.

 What kinds of reviews will Yelp remove?